Free informative visit

 In Vitro Fertilization (IVF) is an assisted reproduction technique that consists of bringing eggs and sperm into contact in the laboratory.
 The goal: to facilitate and achieve fertilization.

-The resulting embryo(s) are cultured in the laboratory and then transferred to the uterus so they can continue to grow and develop.
-Embryos that are not transferred can be frozen if they show satisfactory development.
+The resulting embryo(s) are cultured in the laboratory and then transferred to the uterus or frozen for a future transfer.

 This technique is indicated for couples with some type of infertility, whether female or male, such as: